- Things to Know

-- It is best to avoid scratching and itching when possible to avoid worsening of the condition and disruption of the skin that could lead to bacterial infection.
+- It is important to avoid scratching when possible to prevent worsening of the condition and disruption of the skin that could lead to bacterial infection.

-- If itching persists with time or worsens, or is associated with skin lesions, consulting a health care professional is advisable.
+- If itching persists, worsens, or is associated with skin lesions, go see a health care professional.

 What is an itch?